bpftrace/website-staging/src/pages/hol/intro.md

 1. You must have the `bpftrace` executable installed on your system and the package name will vary slightly between distros.
 2. Unless specified differently, all commands will be executed as the `root` user so ensure you have the appropriate access.
 3. You must also have the load generator tarball installed.
-Download it from XXX and unpack the archive:
+[Download it](https://github.com/bpftrace/lab-vm/blob/master/bpftrace-hol.tar.gz) and unpack the archive.

+**Warning**: This binary was compiled on a specific kernel verison and distro so YMMV when using it.
+We're working on making it more hermetic with nix - but let us know if you're having issues.

 ```sh
 $ tar -xvzf bpftrace-hol.tar.gz